-The Engineering Tutoring Center at AUD provides engineering students enrolled in physics and programming courses (PYHS 201, PHYS 202, ENGG 140, EECE 250) with the assistance they need to excel in these courses.
+The Engineering Tutoring Center at AUD provides pre-engineering and engineering students enrolled in physics and programming courses (PYHS 201, PHYS 202, ENGG 140, EECE 250) with the assistance they need to excel in these courses.
 The center aims at helping students attain the outcomes required in terms of problem solving, experimentation, and algorithm development.